nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **A**: These are intended as an example of what is shown if vendors lack a picture for a food item.

 **Q**: Why am I not allowed to add vendors or menu items?
-**A**: We realised that allowing users to add vendors or menu items from the command line would be too complicated, and it is not something we would like the user to handle.
+**A**: We realised that allowing users to add vendors or menu items from the command line is unfeasible, as each vendor will have many menu items and it would be extremely time consuming for the user.
+However, the user is able to manually add vendors or menu items in the json file, but the user must ensure that all details are included correctly.

 --------------------------------------------------------------------------------------------------------------------